Use our search tool to browse our database of frequently asked questions!

 Collision Damage Waiver often excludes particular elements of vehicles - such as the wheels, roof, underbody, tyres and glass (normally both windscreen and mirrors).
 The car hire firms justify this on the basis that they believe that this damage is frequently caused by driver negligence, although feedback from one of the car hire insurers on our panel indicates the most frequent claim under their policies is for a chipped windscreen, with the average claim being £350.

 Policies bought directly from the car hire company to cover the Collision Damage Waiver excess typically still exclude these elements.

-Oddly these elements are also excluded from cover offered by the 'No Excess' car hire firms.
+Oddly these elements are also often excluded from cover offered by the 'No Excess' car hire firms.

 It's also worth bearing in mind the key differences between a waiver and insurance.
 The former makes up part of the contract of hire, written and controlled by the hire car company with terms and conditions that reflect that and disputes have to be settled in court.
 The latter is a separate insurance product sold on its benefits.
 The insurance industry is tightly regulated and if you feel you've been treated unfairly, you can complain free of charge to the Financial Ombudsman Service.